 Regardless of which kind of plan that you have, or how long that you’ve had your insurance plan, there are some ways that you can save money on your life insurance coverage.
 A life insurance plan doesn’t have to break your bank every month.
 Even if you are still keeping your whole life insurance plan, you can request that the insurance company redo the medical exam.

-The first thing that you should do is cut out any tobacco that you currently use.
+Firstly, we always suggest cutting tobacco usage.
 If you were listed as a smoker on your application, or you’re looking to get more affordable rates through a term insurance plan, the best way to cut your premiums in half is to kick the cigarettes.
 Smokers are going to pay twice as much for their coverage versus what a non-smoker is going to pay, which means that if you were a smoker when you bought your life insurance plan, you can save thousands of dollars by quitting and redoing the exam.

 Losing weight is another great way that you can secure better rates from the company.
 One of the most important factors that the insurance company is going to look at when calculating your insurance premiums is your overall health, and your weight is a major factor in that.
 If you want to trim down your premiums, hitting the gym and sticking to a healthy diet.
 Both of these are going to help you shed those extra pounds, lower your cholesterol, lower your blood pressure, and reduce your risk of being diagnosed with any health complications such as someone needing no exam life insurance.
 We can help you find rates from the most reliable life insurance companies available.

 Insurance Loans Vs. Withdrawals